pbstark/MartInf/kmartBayesian.md

 a threshold will be placed on this probability for deciding whether to certify the election or carry on sampling.^[A Bayesian audit requires specifying a prior on the winner's vote tally.
-For any given prior, it is possible to specify a threshold on the posterior probability such that it the audit limits the risk.
+For any given prior, it is possible to specify a threshold on the posterior probability such that the audit limits the risk.
 Alternatively, it is possible to select priors such that the threshold itself is the risk limit.
 Further details are in [Vora (2019)](https://arxiv.org/abs/1902.00999) and a note by Vukcevic in a separate